 IT is an integral part of the students’ education at St Mary’s.
-Each classroom is equipped with wireless laptops, iPads, interactive whiteboards and the latest technology to support students in their learning and education.
+Each classroom is equipped with wireless laptops, iPads or chrome books, interactive whiteboards and the latest technology to support students in their learning and education.

 St Mary’s students have regular opportunities to represent the school at sport-including Swimming, Athletics and Cross-Country.
-The children also participate in various Gala Days i.e. soccer, touch football, netball.
+The children also participate in various Gala Days i.e: soccer, touch football and netball across the region.

-Where possible we join with other schools for sporting activities to enhance competition and socialisation, particularly in the Mortimer and Trent Barrett Shield Rugby League Competitions.
+Where possible we join with other schools for sporting activities to enhance competition, particularly in the Mortimer and Trent Barrett Shield Rugby League Competitions and Rugby Competitions.

 Every student in Year 6 becomes a school leader.
-At the beginning of the school year the students in Year 6 are assigned an area of responsibility within the school e.g. Sport Specialist, Hospitality Hosts, Media Moguls etc. The students are also called upon to represent the school at various community events and to organise ‘fun’ events at school.
+At the beginning of the school year the students in Year 6 are assigned an area of responsibility within the school e.g. Sport, Hospitality, Media etc. The students are also called upon to represent the school at various community events and to organise ‘fun’ events at school.
 They also have the responsibility of running assemblies and performing public speaking obligations.

-A Learning Support Teacher (LST) and a Classroom Support Assistant (CSA) are employed at St Mary’s to support students with individual learning needs.
+A Classroom Support Teacher (CST) and Classroom Assistants (CA) are employed at St Mary’s to support students with individual learning needs.
 These staff members work in the classrooms providing support for individual students as needed.